mortang2410/dotfiles/README.md

 On WSL (windows), use `<Leader>y` to work with the Windows Clipboard.

-Let\'s say you grep
+Let's say you grep
  `grep -nH pattern -ir .`
  but then want
 to open those files with vim, run
  `vi -q <(!!)`
- where -q
-starts quickfix from the file which is the output of the previous command.
+ where `-q` starts quickfix from the file which is the output of the previous command.